An Act Relative to Background Checks (Chapter 459 of the Acts of 2012, as amended by Chapter 77 of the Acts of 2013) Frequently Asked Questions (FAQ)

-On January 10, 2013, Governor Patrick signed into law H. 4307, An act relative to background checks.
+On January 10, 2013, the Governor signed into law H. 4307, An act relative to background checks.
 The bill was sponsored by the Co-Chairperson of the Joint Committee on Education, Representative Alice Peisch (D-Wellesley).
 The new law requires all public and private K-12 school employees in Massachusetts, as well as early educators, to submit to fingerprint-based state and national criminal background checks.
-On September 3, 2013, Governor Patrick signed follow-up legislation that made several technical corrections to the existing law at the request of the FBI so that the FBI could begin processing submitted fingerprints under the new law.
+On September 3, 2013, follow-up legislation was signed that made several technical corrections to the existing law at the request of the FBI so that the FBI could begin processing submitted fingerprints under the new law.

 Q: Why is this law necessary?

 Prior to the enactment of the new law, Massachusetts required all public and private K-12 schools and early education programs and providers to conduct state Criminal Offender Record Information (CORI) background checks on their employees at least once every three years.
 The CORI check, while intended to protect the children of the Commonwealth, includes only an individual’s criminal history for Massachusetts; it is not a nationwide criminal history check.
-Moreover, before this new law was passed by the Legislature and signed into law by Governor Patrick, Massachusetts was the only state in the nation that was not conducting fingerprint-based state and national criminal history checks of K-12 school employees through the FBI’s national criminal history database, and Massachusetts was one of a small handful of states not conducting fingerprint-based criminal history checks of early educators.
+Moreover, before this new law was passed by the Legislature, Massachusetts was the only state in the nation that was not conducting fingerprint-based state and national criminal history checks of K-12 school employees through the FBI’s national criminal history database, and Massachusetts was one of a small handful of states not conducting fingerprint-based criminal history checks of early educators.
 The new law closes those loopholes and aligns Massachusetts with the rest of the nation.

 Q: Who must submit fingerprints under the new law?